paulca55/markdown-docs/Useful JavaScript Info.md

 #### Array.from()

-If you only need to copy an array, you can use the `Array.from()` method we talked about yesterday.
+If you only need to copy an array, you can use the `Array.from()` method.

 ```JavaScript
 var sandwiches = ['turkey', 'tuna', 'chicken salad', 'italian', 'blt', 'grilled cheese'];